NoelleTemple/HW11/README.md

-# HW11
+# HW11 Custom Ros Messages

+This assumes you have a ros workspace and package.
+Here, the ros workspace is called 'catkin_ws' and the package is called 'hw11'.

+### Create the message scheme
+In this folder, each .msg file will be a separate message 'type.'

+For this scenario, the variables 'speed' and 'steering' will be sent together, so we use a single message, 'Drive.'

 ```
 cd ~/catkin_ws/src/hw11/
 mkdir msg
 cd msg
 nano Drive.py
 ```

-Add this to the file:
+Both 'steering' and 'speed' are floats, so we populate the file with the variable type and its name:

 ```
 float32 steering
 float32 speed
 ```

 To Save and exit nano:
 ```
 Cntl-O
 Cntl-X
 ```
+### Add the message to the package

+Open the package xml file in the package directory

 ```
-cd ..
+cd ~/catkin_ws/src/hw11/
 nano package.xml
 ```

-make sure these lines are in the package.xml file:
+Make sure these lines are in the package.xml file UNCOMMENTED:

 ```
 <build_depend>message_generation</build_depend>
 <exec_depend>message_runtime</exec_depend>
 ```

 To save and exit from nano:

 ```
 Cntl-O
 Cntl-X
 ```
-Next:
+### Creating a Service File

 ```
+cd ~/catkin_ws/src/hm11/
 mkdir srv
 nano Service.srv
 ```

-add these lines to the Service file:
+Add these lines to the Service file:
 ```
 float32 steering
 float32 speed
 ```

-to save and exit nano:
+To save and exit nano:
 ```
 Cntl-O
 Cntl-X
 ```
-next:
+### Adjust the CMakeList file

 ```
+cd ~/catkin_ws/src/hw11/
 nano CMakeLists.txt
 ```
 Do not just add this to your CMakeLists.txt, modify the existing text to add message_generation before the closing parenthesis with this: